cisagov/ScubaGear/baselines/aad.md

-**Hybrid Azure Active Directory (AD)**: This term denotes the scenario when an organization has an on-premises AD domain that contains the master user directory but federates access to the cloud Microsoft 365 (M365) Azure AD tenant.
+**Hybrid Azure Active Directory (AD)**: This term denotes the scenario when an organization has an on-premises AD domain that contains the master user directory but federates access to the cloud M365 (M365) Azure AD tenant.

 **Resource Tenant & Home Tenant**: In scenarios where guest users are involved the **resource tenant** hosts the M365 target resources that the guest user is accessing.
 The **home tenant** is the one that hosts the guest user's identity.